Funko (FNKO)

 Operating margin is a key measure of profitability.
 Think of it as net income - the bottom line - excluding the impact of taxes and interest on debt, which are less connected to business fundamentals.

-Funko’s operating margin has been trending down over the last 12 months and averaged negative 2.1% over the last two years.
+Funko’s operating margin has shrunk over the last 12 months and averaged negative 1.7% over the last two years.
 Unprofitable consumer discretionary companies with falling margins deserve extra scrutiny because they’re spending loads of money to stay relevant, an unsustainable practice.

 Funko Trailing 12-Month Operating Margin (GAAP)

-In Q3, Funko generated an operating margin profit margin of 2.6%, down 1.4 percentage points year on year.
-This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.
+In Q4, Funko generated an operating margin profit margin of 2.2%, in line with the same quarter last year.
+This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share